mwmeyer/CSS-Positioning-101/readme.txt

 Each value has its own file in this repository with a brief description and demonstration of their use.

-The code in this repo is adapted from the examples found at the tutorial found here: http://www.alistapart.com/articles/css-positioning-101/
+The code in this repo is adapted from the examples found at the tutorial here: http://www.alistapart.com/articles/css-positioning-101/

 If you want to learn about css positioning, that excellent article is a must read.